yiisoft/rbac/README.md

 - Items storage (hierarchy itself).
 - Assignments storage where user IDs are mapped to roles.
 - Rule factory.
-Given a rule name stored in items storage it can create an instance of `Rule`.
+Given a rule name stored in item storage it can create an instance of `Rule`.

 If you don't want to use [Rules Container](https://github.com/yiisoft/rbac-rules-container), here is an example of simple self-contained rule factory: